CDAVN/CDAVN.github.io/folder-structure-documentation.md

 ---
 description: >-
-  This document provides an overview of the folder structure for the "The Farther" directory.
-The directory contains two main sub-folders: "VNIT Cafe Talks" and "VNIT Writing".
+  This document provides an overview of the folder structure for the "The Farther" directory of Share Folder.
 ---

-# Folder Structure Documentation
+# Folder Structure Documentation [Current Google Drive]

 ## VNIT Cafe Talks